 The quality of water is determined by its aesthetic (colour, smell, turbidity), the chemical and the bacteriological quality.
 There is a direct link between water quality and health and therefore it is important to be able to differentiate between safe and unsafe water sources.
 Water quality is determined by both natural and human-induced contaminants (pollutants) that may have found their way into the water supply.
 Naturally, water contains varying concentrations of dissolved oxygen and other gases, microscopic living organisms, tiny particles of dead decaying organic matter, inorganic salts and sediments.
-The water is described to be highly saline when the concentration of salts dissolved in the water is high.
-This includes nitrates, fluorides, sulphates as well as sodium chloride and carbonates.
-Water with high salinity tastes salty and is usually called 'brackish' water.
+Most of the groundwater resources in the basin are of good quality, suitable for domestic, livestock and irrigation purposes.
+In some areas, water is reported to taste sweet, however in designated areas it is common knowledge that water is unsafe to drink, hence residents should take care.